-When the chemical compound of cocaine within the coca leaf was isolated by German chemists in the mid-1850s, it was quickly marketed for its properties in a number of uses:
+After German chemists isolated the chemical compound of cocaine within the coca leaf in the mid-1850s, manufacturers included it in many products:

 - Local anesthesia